 DIGITAL CABINETS

-The inspiration for this series has been the cabinets of curiosities of the 17th century, upon which today’s infotainment environment is modeled.
-Back then, the Cabinets’ purpose was not only about promoting knowledge, but also about power and the pleasure of ownership.
-Ownership in turn was used as social currency with which one could exercise power or superiority in the then society.
+The inspiration for this series draws from the cabinets of curiosities of the 17th century, which served as precursors to today’s infotainment environment.
+These cabinets were not only about promoting knowledge but also about asserting power and the pleasure of ownership.
+Ownership was wielded as social currency, allowing individuals to exercise power or superiority in society.